uberhalit/EldenRingFpsUnlockAndMore/README.md

 # EXPERIMENTAL!
 NOT YET TESTED MUCH
 Please make sure your game is set to offline and you start the game without EAC through the utility.
+Don't rename the games exe.

 # Elden Ring FPS Unlocker and more

-A small utility to remove frame rate limit for [Elden Ring](https://en.bandainamcoent.eu/elden-ring/elden-ring) written in C#.
+A small utility to remove frame rate limit and modify FOV (Field of View) for [Elden Ring](https://en.bandainamcoent.eu/elden-ring/elden-ring) written in C#.
 More features soon!
 Patches games memory while running, does not modify any game files.
 Works with every game version (legit steam & oh-not-so-legit), should work with all future updates.

 ## Download